formats back

-It’s hard to go online these days without hearing the word “Bitcoin” mentioned at least once, whether for good (a surge in its worth) or for bad (a recent scam where hackers targeted high-profile leaders’ Twitter accounts to ask for Bitcoin donations).
+It’s hard to go online these days without hearing the word “Bitcoin” mentioned at least once, whether for good (i.e. a surge) or for bad (i.e., a scam).
 Bitcoin is a virtual currency (cryptocurrency) that is created online and unregulated by the government and banks.
-Only a limited amount of it has been created online, and every transaction of each Bitcoin is documented by a network of independent computers (using Blockchain technology), which replaces the traditional middlemen that have, thus far, regulated our money.
+Only a limited amount of it has been created online, and every transaction of each Bitcoin is documented by a network of independent computers (using blockchain technology), which replaces the traditional middlemen that have, thus far, regulated our money.

-Emerging in 2009, Bitcoin was initially valued at a near .008 cents.
-It skyrocketed to .08 cents in the span of five days, setting an upward trend for the next few years.
-While it hit highs of over $19,000 in 2017, it is currently valued at over $52,000, begging the question of whether Bitcoin could be the currency of the future.
+Emerging in 2009, Bitcoin was initially valued at around .008 cents.
+It skyrocketed to .08 cents in five days, setting an upward trend for the next few years.
+It is currently valued at over $100K, begging the question of whether Bitcoin could be the currency of the future.
+Judging by President-elect Trump’s creation of a “cryptocurrency tzar,” the answer may be yes.

 Here are three reasons to stay away from Bitcoin and three reasons to embrace it as a currency.